Car Thermostat Replacement

 What is an engine cooling system thermostat and how does it work?

 The car’s engine cooling system thermostat is a small valve within a cooling system passageway that opens and closes in response to the temperature of the circulating engine coolant.
 When your car is first started and the coolant is cold, the valve in the thermostat will be in the closed position, circulating the coolant flow only within the engine instead of flowing to the radiator, which allows the engine to warm up fast, promoting fuel efficiency, low emissions, and reduced engine deposits.
-Once the engine coolant reaches the design temperature, usually around 195 degrees, the valve will open and close as you drive in order to maintain a coolant temperature typically between 195 to 225 degrees Fahrenheit.
+Once the engine coolant reaches the design temperature, usually around 195 degrees, the valve will open and close as you drive to maintain a coolant temperature typically between 195 to 225 degrees Fahrenheit.

 When to consider replacing the engine cooling system thermostat: